1008tommy/mlops-assignment/README.md

 Python 3.11.x

+Conda is used to provide a controlled and consistent Python version for all team members.

 2. Install Poetry

-Poetry will be used as the project dependency manager.
+Poetry will be used as the project's dependency manager.

 First, check whether Poetry is already installed: